A habit is defined as:

 I remember doing Home Economics at high school and my teacher was fastidious about making us clean up as we went - it was even part of our class assessment.
 Cleaning up as you go means putting dirty items next to the sink or straight into the dishwasher when you've finished using them, wiping down bench-tops as you go, putting food items back in the fridge/freezer/pantry when they've been added to the meal, and putting rubbish straight into the bin.

 Now I'm so grateful for learning this important skill, as cleaning up as you go makes the final clean-up so much quicker and easier.
-It's one of the best habits to get into to make the whole cooking process more efficient and enjoyable.
+It's one of the best habits to get into to help make the cooking process more efficient and enjoyable.

 5 | Have a set routine for morning and evening